The Best Christmas Toys for Blind Children!

 Mr. Scrambles is a fun hand-held game where this silly egg asks you questions, leads you in activities, or asks you to sing along.
 There are seven fun games to play alone or with a group.
 Great for younger kids.

 This game is a real hit with blind tweens.
 The game tells you to pull it, smack it, twist it, spin it, and if you don’t follow the directions just right you’re in for some noise and ridicule.
 A very fun and very fast-paced game.
 Great for parties!

 Visit The Braille Bookstore for more ideas for great traditional card and board games that have been brailled or made tactile in order to make them accessible for the blind (like this Tactile Connect Four).
 They also carry some interesting games and toys designed specifically for blind children.

 This is a great game for all kids.
 Each peg has a unique texture and is matched with a hole with the same texture.
 Great matching game but also a good way to explore textures.
 Ask your child to “find the scratchy peg” or “find the soft peg.”
 Our son loves his tactile board.

-This hammer makes all sorts of silly sounds each time you bang it.
+This hammer counts and makes all sorts of silly sounds each time you bang it.
 It’s a great sound toy and also a great way to teach your child about cause and effect.

 More sticky fun to help your child with sensitivity issues!
 Plus Wikki Stix are a great way to create raised-line tactile art.
 You can also use Wikki Stix to “underline” sentences in your child’s braille books.